Clergy, Staff, & Vestry

-Father Jonathan Huyck became the 21st Rector of Grace Church on August 1, 2010.
-He holds degrees from Brown University, the University of Chicago Divinity School and the General Theological Seminary and is an Honorary Canon of the American Cathedral in Paris, where he served as canon pastor for six years before coming to Grace.
+Canon Huyck became the 21st Rector of Grace Church on August 1, 2010.
+He holds degrees from Brown University, the University of Chicago Divinity School and the General Theological Seminary and is an honorary canon of the American Cathedral in Paris, where he served as canon pastor for six years before coming to Grace.
 He was born in New York City and raised in New York and Connecticut.
 Before his ordination to the priesthood in 2004, he was a comedy writer in New York and is still loyal to the American League baseball team of that city which shall remain nameless.
 He also loves the Beatles, cooking (Georgian food, especially), singing, and old buildings (Providence does very well on that score).
+Jonathan is married to Ann, who teaches ballet at Providence College, and they are parents of two boys and one chocolate Labrador retriever.

 The Reverend Hartwell Hylton, Associate Rector

 Hartwell has been at Grace Church since 2018.
-He served as a pastoral associate at Grace before his ordination to the transitional diaconate and then to the priesthood by Bishop Knisely in 2021.
+He served as Pastoral Associate at Grace before his ordination to the transitional diaconate and then to the priesthood by Bishop Knisely in 2021.
 Prior to joining the Grace community, Hartwell served as a parish intern and pastoral assistant at The Church of the Heavenly Rest in New York City.
 Hartwell was born and raised in Virginia and is a graduate of the College of William & Mary, the University of Virginia Law School, and Berkeley Divinity School, Yale University.
 Hartwell and his wife, Elissa, live in Darien, CT; Sarah, their daughter, is a lawyer who lives and works in New York City.
+In June 2021, he had the joy of baptizing his first grandchild on the Feast of Pentecost.

 Vince Edwards, Organist & Director of Music